ChauHPham/AIorHuman/README.md

 - **Railway** (Free $5 credit) - Very simple
 - **Heroku** (Free tier with limitations) - Classic choice

+## How to Play

+1. **Start the Quiz**: Click "Start Quiz" on the home screen
+2. **Choose Questions**: Select how many questions you want (10, 20, or 30)
+3. **View Image**: Each question shows you an image
+4. **Make Your Guess**: Click "🤖 AI" or "👤 Human"
+5. **See Results**: Find out if you're correct and see the AI model's prediction
+6. **Track Progress**: Watch your score update in real-time
+7. **Complete Quiz**: View your final results and accuracy!

 ## Notes
 - This is a baseline; for real-world robustness, consider:
   - multiple generators in the AI class
   - augmentations (jpeg, resize, blur) to avoid overfitting to trivial cues
 - GPU recommended but not required.
 - Web app works with or without a trained model (will use untrained weights if no checkpoint found)
 - **Disclaimer**: Predictions may not be accurate due to model limitations, potential overfitting, and limited training data.
-Use for educational purposes only.
+This quiz is for educational and entertainment purposes only.